asemio/SZXX/README.md

 Note that a `Sequence.t` is an ephemeral data structure.
 Each element can only be seen once, so for example calling `Sequence.is_empty` will attempt to generate the next element in the Sequence to return true if there was one, _but that element will be lost_.

-SZXX will wait for you to consume from the Sequence before extracting more.
+SZXX generates elements on demand (lazily), meaning that it will not begin parsing until you begin reading from the Sequence.

+Note that you must consume the Sequence from within the Switch.
+Attempting to read from the Sequence from outside the Switch will fail with `Invalid_argument "Coroutine has already failed"`.
+The Sequence's contents can safely leave the Switch.

 ### Zip.index_entries